KratosMultiphysics/Kratos/docs/pages/Applications/Shape_Optimization_Application/Siemens_NX/Objectives_and_constraints.md

 |<=    | Less than or equal the value given by `Reference Type` |
 |>=    | More than or equal the value given by `Reference Type` |

-`Reference Type` has two options. `initial_value` referes to the initial value of the response to be used in the constraint as the value to be compared to. `specified_value` referes to a user specified value to be used in the construction of the constraints.
+`Reference Type` has two options. `initial_value` referes to the initial value of the response to be used in the constraint as the value to be compared to. `specified_value` referes to a user specified value to be used in the construction of the constraints (refer to [constraints](../Technologies/Constraints.html) for more details of implementations).

+The `Advanced Settings` section includes specific settings required to properly construct the constraints (see [finite difference approach](../General/Sensitivity_Analysis/Finite_difference_or_direct_approach.html) and [adjoint approach](../General/Sensitivity_Analysis/Adjoint_approach.html) for more details)